WFXQ-CD

 WFXQ-CD (channel 28) is a low-power, Class A television station in Springfield, Massachusetts, United States.
-It is a translator of dual NBC/CW+ affiliate WWLP (channel 22), owned by Nexstar Media Group, allowing viewers in the core of the market UHF access to WWLP, which transmits on VHF channel 11.
-The station's transmitter is located at the old Mount Tom Ski Area summit in Holyoke.
+It is a translator of dual NBC/CW+ affiliate WWLP (channel 22), owned by Nexstar Media Group.
+WFXQ-CD's transmitter is located at the old Mount Tom Ski Area summit in Holyoke.
 Its parent station maintains studios at Broadcast Center in the Sandy Hill section of Chicopee at the northwest corner of the I-391/MA 116/Chicopee Street interchange.

 History

 The station first went on-the-air May 6, 1987, on VHF channel 11.
 Using the calls W11BJ, it originally aired a low-powered analog signal from the Rattlesnake Mountain transmitter site of Connecticut's Fox affiliate WTIC-TV (channel 61).
-The station was an Independent that aired local shows to a senior retirement community in Farmington, Connecticut.
+The station was an independent that aired local shows to a senior retirement community in Farmington, Connecticut.
 It used a live skycam weather forecast which consisted of a character generator and a home video camera with shots of the window from the transmitter building.
 The owner of the station was the Chase family (who also owned WTIC-TV).

 When LIN TV bought W11BJ in 2004, there was a construction permit approved to broadcast this station on UHF channel 28 from a new transmitter on Mount Tom in Holyoke.
 During the building of this transmitter, WWLP temporarily put on a simulcast of Connecticut's UPN affiliate WCTX (a sister station) through an off-air pickup.
 In early 2006, W28CT signed-on from the top of Mount Tom and the W11BJ transmitter on Rattlesnake Mountain was shut down.
 Right from the start, the station began to simulcast WWLP in a full-time manner.
 LIN TV had initially changed the call sign to WXCW-CA in reference to The CW in anticipation of it becoming an affiliate of that network.
 This affiliation eventually went to cable-only WB affiliate "WBQT".

 As a result, the channel's call sign was changed again to WFXQ-CA referring to a possible Fox affiliation.
 This caused rumors on several television industry message boards that it would become an affiliate of that network.
 Speculation also existed that WFXQ might affiliate with Fox's new sister network, MyNetworkTV.
-At the time, cable television viewers in the Springfield/Holyoke market received Fox from WTIC-TV and the network's owned-and-operated station in Boston, WFXT, with MyNetworkTV coming from WCTX.
+At the time, cable television viewers in the Springfield–Holyoke market received Fox from WTIC-TV and the network's owned-and-operated station in Boston, WFXT, with MyNetworkTV coming from WCTX.

 On November 16, 2007, the Springfield Republican reported that ABC affiliate WGGB-TV would be launching a Fox affiliate on a new second subchannel which was expected to launch at the end of that year.
 This was ultimately delayed until the end of March 2008 when the new service took on a primary Fox and secondary MyNetworkTV affiliation.
 Up to that time, Springfield held the distinction of being the largest television market without a Fox affiliate of its own.